fuzzylogicxx/fuzzylogic/posts/icon-has-cheezburger-a-clearleft-dconstruct-newsletter.md

 date: 2021-11-16T16:23:40Z
 title: Icon has Cheezburger (a Clearleft dConstruct newsletter)
-description: Jeremy Keith deconstructs the cheeseburger icon and argues that while icons alone look tasty they risk users failing to understand and failing to engage.
+description: Jeremy Keith deconstructs the cheeseburger icon and argues that while icons alone look tasty they risk users failing to understand and engage.
 tags:
 - link
 - menu